Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 This moniker, which means “bodyguard dog” when translated from Latin, refers to a breed of dog that has been bred to be dedicated to its family.

-The dog has an intimidating look thanks to its short, stiff coat, and it can be hostile against strangers.
+The dog has an intimidating look thanks to its short, stiff coat, and it can be hostile toward strangers.

 According to Petful.com, it is thought to be pain-insensitive because even electric fences are unable to dissuade it.